RodolfoVelasco1/Movie-Tracker/README.md

 - **Password Encryption**: BCrypt password hashing
 - **Session Management**: Stateless authentication with JWT tokens

+### User-Centric Data
+- **Personalized Lists**: Each user has their own independent database of movies and series.
+Content created by one user is private and not visible to others.

 ### Content Management
 - **Dual Tracking System**: Separate interfaces for movies and TV series
 - **Status Management**: Organize content across three lists: